Garden-variety

 Referring to something as garden-variety means that it is ubiquitous and ordinary, or in other words, nothing special.

-Most regular people lead garden-variety lives by living in ubiquitous apartments, having ordinary jobs and driving average cars.
+Most regular people lead a garden-variety life by living in ubiquitous apartments, having ordinary jobs, and driving average cars.

-Most of us live normal lives and have very little happen to us that is unusual.
+Most of us live everyday lives, and very little happens to us that is unusual.

 The next time you go to a restaurant and feel that it is OK but nothing special, you can say that it is a garden-variety restaurant and nothing to write home about.